 FCDU.
-As at the reporting date, the assets and liabilities of the FCDU are translated into the Bank's functional and presentation currency at the Banking Association of the Philippines (BAP) closing rate, and its income and expenses are translated at the BAP weighted average rate for the year.
+As at the reporting date, the assets and liabilities of the FCDU are translated into the Bank's functional and presentation currency using the BSP closing rate, and its income and expenses are translated at the BSP weighted average rate for the year.
 Exchange differences arising from translation of foreign currency are recognized as other comprehensive income under "Cumulative translation adjustment".
 Upon disposal of the FCDU or actual remittance of FCDU profits to RBU, the deferred cumulative amount recognized as "Cumulative translation adjustment" in other comprehensive income is reclassified to profit or loss.